 Monday night: Rain likely.
 Lows in the 50s.

-Tuesday: Mostly sunny.
-Mainly dry.
-Highs in the 80s.
-Lows in the 60s.
+Tuesday: Mainly morning rainfall.
+Cloudy with highs in the cooler 60s.
+Lows in the 50s.